atikvibs1326/ORacle-SQLPLUS-Learning/README.md

 Sql provides datatypes that that specify whattype of data can be stored in the particular column -INT -Stores a number
  Number-Stores a number

- ntroduction to the Oracle subquery
+ Introduction to the Oracle subquery
 A subquery is a SELECT statement nested inside another statement such as SELECT, INSERT, UPDATE, or DELETE.
 Typically, you can use a subquery anywhere that you use an expression.

 Consider this following subquery example that uses the products table from the sample database.